 Transwestern conducts soil and groundwater remediation of a number of its facilities.
 These expenses were $.9 million and $.8 million in 1999 and 1998 respectively.
 Transwestern does not expect to incur material expenditures in connection with soil and groundwater remediation.

 Transwestern incurred and continues to incur certain costs related to polychlorinated biphenyls (PCBs) that migrated into one of its customer’s facilities through use of a PCB-based lubricant.
-Because of the continued detection of PCBs near Transwestern’s Topock station, Transwestern has initiated the installation of a new filter separator and pigging facilities, at an estimated cost of $2.3 million in 1999.
+Because of the continued detection of PCBs near Transwestern’s Topock station, Transwestern continues to take measures to contain the PCBs, at an estimated cost of $2.3 million in 1998 and an estimated $5.4 million in 1999.

 While it is not possible to predict with certainty the final outcome of the aforementioned litigation and other contingencies, Transwestern believes that the ultimate resolution of these matters will not have a material adverse effect on Transwestern’s financial position or results of operations.